huggingface/text-generation-inference/docs/source/conceptual/quantization.md

 ## Quantization with bitsandbytes

 bitsandbytes is a library used to apply 8-bit and 4-bit quantization to models.
 It can be used during training for mixed-precision training or before inference to make the model smaller.
-Unlike GPTQ quantization, bitsandbytes quantization doesn't require a calibration dataset.
-One caveat of bitsandbytes 8-bit quantization is that the inference speed is slower compared to GPTQ.
+Unlike GPTQ quantization, bitsandbytes quantization doesn't require a calibration dataset or pre-quantized weights.
+One caveat of bitsandbytes 8-bit quantization is that the inference speed is slower compared to GPTQ or FP16 precision.

 8-bit quantization enables multi-billion parameter scale models to fit in smaller hardware without degrading performance too much.
 In TGI, you can use 8-bit quantization by adding `--quantize bitsandbytes` like below 👇